zzhangjii/learning-library/lab-guides/LabGuide400.md

   ![](images/400/69.PNG)

 - Upload the image we used earlier; `AlphaOfficeSupply.png`.

-The screen should look like:
+-